dhlotter/ai-dev-instructions/rule.task.md

    - When creating new files:
      1. Add entry to `.ai/3.tasks/relevant-files.md` first
      2. Create the actual file
+     3. Include a comment at the top of the file with a brief description
    - When modifying files:
      1. Update the relevant entry in `.ai/3.tasks/relevant-files.md` if the file's purpose changes
    - When deleting files: